top of page

 What We Do

 Friends of Betts Park was established in 2019 by Walter Leonard as a means of creating a more engaged community and bringing pressure on the borough to maintain a valuable asset.
-We’re a local volunteer group that works towards bringing the community of Anerley together.
+We’re a local not-for-profit volunteer community group that works towards bringing the community of Anerley together.
 We work hard to create a healthy and sustainable park that everyone can enjoy.
 It's more than planting bulbs and picking litter; there are events, research, wildlife, exercise classes, history, picnics or simply walking and talking to others.

 Betts Park is flourishing, and we love seeing the changes in both the park and community with each passing day.